Xeway/ERC/README.md

 function cancel(uint256 id) external;
 ```

 Allows the seller to cancel the option and retrieve tokens used as collateral.
-Seller can only execute this function if not a single option has been purchased.
-If even a single option token is bought then this function will revert.
+If the option is a call, seller retrieves the underlying tokens.
+If the option is a put, seller retrieves the strike tokens.

+MUST revert if the address calling the function is not the seller of the option issuance.\
+MUST revert if at least one option's fraction has been bought.

+*Transfers the un-exercised collateral to the seller's address.*
+*Deletes the option issuance from the contract if the cancelation was successful.*
 *Emits `Canceled` event if the cancelation was successful.*

 #### `updatePremium`